galaxyproject/gxadmin/README.md

 **NAME**

-query workflow-connections -  The connections of tools, from output to input, in the latest versions of user workflows
+query workflow-connections -  The connections of tools, from output to input, in the latest (or all) versions of user workflows

 **SYNOPSIS**

-gxadmin query workflow-connections
+gxadmin query workflow-connections [--all]

 **NOTES**